shirosaidev/stocksight/README.md

 Edit config.py and modify NLTK tokens required/ignored and twitter feeds you want to mine.
 NLTK tokens required are keywords which must be in tweet before adding it to Elasticsearch (whitelist).
 NLTK tokens ignored are keywords which if are found in tweet, it will not be added to Elasticsearch (blacklist).

-Run sentiment.py to create 'sentiment' index in Elasticsearch and start mining and analyzing Tweets
+Run sentiment.py to create 'stocksight' index in Elasticsearch and start mining and analyzing Tweets

-`python sentiment.py`
+`python sentiment.py -k TSLA,'Elon Musk',Musk,Tesla --debug`

+Run stockprice.py to add stock prices to 'stocksight' index in Elasticsearch

+`python stockprice.py -s TSLA --debug`

-Load 'sentiment' index in Kibana.
+Load 'stocksight' index in Kibana and import json file for visuals/dashboard.

 ## Usage options